Zeeeepa/xyops/docs/tickets.md

 ## Ticket Files

 - Attach files in the UI or upload via API when creating a ticket.
 Files are stored server‑side and listed on the ticket.
-- Files attached to a ticket are automatically provided to jobs launched from the ticket’s events.
+- Files attached to a ticket are automatically provided to jobs launched from the ticket's events.
 - Files can be removed from the ticket; deletion removes the record and the stored object.
 - File expiration is governed by configuration (see [file_expiration](config.md#file_expiration)).
 Expired files are cleaned up automatically.